shawnduong/HackerPass/doc/contribution-guide.md

   - Blink LED B green if in ad hoc provision mode and card is done being provisioned.
 - `ino`: Write text to a 1602 LCD display.
 - ~~`ino`: Send POST and GET requests to a web API.~~
-  - (Use `get` and `post` in [`/src/ino/HackerPass/include/api.h`](../src/ino/HackerPass/include/api.h).)
-  - POST attendance points to a card.
   - GET valid cards (to update the cache).
 - ~~`ino`: Receive web API responses.~~
-  - Response from POST: either the card is invalid, or the points were successfully added.
   - Response from GET: list of all valid cards.
 - `ino`: Cache valid cards.
 - `cli`: Provision cards.